Xunnamius/error-utils/README.md

 <!-- symbiote-template-region-end -->

-This tiny library provides so-called "named errors," which are normal [Error][1] classes (compatible with all JS runtimes) with some slight tweaks to improving overall handling safety, DX for the developers that work with them, and UX for the users that might encounter them.
+This tiny library provides so-called "named errors," which are normal [Error][1] classes (compatible with all JS runtimes) with some slight tweaks to improve overall handling safety, improve DX for the developers that work with these classes, and improve UX for the users that might encounter them.

 <!-- symbiote-template-region-start 3 -->